""

 Offered by the Holtz Center for Science & Technology Studies, ISSuES was designed to help STEM-field majors fulfill their liberal arts requirements, but is highly flexible and is available to all undergraduate students interested in exploring the complex interplay between science, technology, medicine, engineering, and society.
 For more information, see the program website.

-The certificate in integrated studies in science, engineering and society is offered to all undergraduate students.
+The certificate in integrated studies in science, engineering and society (ISSuES) is offered to all undergraduate students.
 Students should begin the application process by the end of sophomore year, but no later than the end of their junior year.

 The first step in applying to the program is to consult with the ISSuES certificate advisor.
 To make an appointment, please send an email to sts@ssc.wisc.edu.

-15 credits, TO INCLUDE: 1
+15 credits, To Include: 1

 STS 201 Where Science Meets Society3